KonssnoK/pystlink/README.md

 This is a modified version by Kons.
 Additional features:

-- Support for python 2.7.
-(Python3 not tested, but i guess not supported)
 - Support for Pystlink integration as a package.
 Must be used with "with" statement (Fixed not releasing resources).
 - Support for multiple STLink use by new arg '-a', identifying the Address of the STLink device
 - Support for dump data retrieval, so that it can be used by the calling application
 - Support for single 32bit flash write
 - Multiple fixes to the library behaviour based on real use in a test environment.
 (Flash unlock, Flash write, Erase/Write)
 - Handling of ST-Link device delays in retrieving the CPU_ID and the MCU.
 (Usually up to 1500ms, unknown causes)
+- Partial support for OPTbyte erase/write

 **NOTES**: